epsilon537/boxlambda/_drafts/dfx.markdown

             list directory contents.
     ```

 - [ymodem_cli](https://github.com/epsilon537/boxlambda/blob/master/sw/components/ymodem_cli/ymodem_cli.cpp): The **ymodem_rx** command allows you to transfer files from the host PC to BoxLambda's SD Card file system.
-I use it to transfer the RM bitstreams and J1B firmware to to BoxLambda.
-I could of course just copy everything onto an SD card and then move that card from PC to BoxLambda, but I prefer this method.
-Less moving parts.
+I use it to transfer the RM bitstreams and J1B firmware to BoxLambda.
+While I could simply copy everything onto an SD card and then move that card from PC to BoxLambda, I prefer this method as it involves fewer moving parts.

     ```
      * ymodem_rx